 Breastfeed Your Baby

 Breastfeeding (also known as nursing) is very healthy for you and your baby.
-Breast milk is the only food or liquid your baby needs for about the first 6 months after birth.
+Breast milk or formula is the only food or liquid your baby needs for about the first 6 months after birth.

 At about 6 months, you’ll start to feed your baby other foods in addition to breast milk.
 Experts recommend continuing to breastfeed your baby for at least the first 12 months — and for as long as you want after that.